Everything You Need To Know About An Amoxicillin Rash

 What Does An Amoxicillin Rash Look Like?

 A maculopapular rash can occur any time after taking the medication.
-But it usually develops within three to ten days.
+Immediate reactions can take 30 to 60 minutes to develop a rash, But it can be delayed and can also develop within three to ten days as the immune system starts to react over a period of time.
 You will notice flat pink or purple spots appearing in a symmetrical pattern all over your body.
-Contrary to popular belief, the rash isn’t contagious.
+Contrary to popular belief, the rash isn’t contagious even though it will make others notice.
 It starts fading after three days and disappears completely within six days.

 What Causes An Amoxicillin Rash?